Spaces for People is making temporary travel infrastructure changes across our City Centre, Neighbourhood Space and

-Full details of those Neighbourhood Space measures already in place and ongoing can be found here.
+Full details of temporary Neighbourhood Space projects already delivered, and ongoing can be found here.

 This workstream seeks to provide additional active travel routes to encourage cycling for everyday journeys, and ultimately aims to deliver 36km of new (soft) segregated cycle lanes across the city.

 So far we have created temporary pop-up cycle lanes at Broomielaw, Dumbreck Road, London Road (Phase 1 and Phase 2), Great Western Road (Duntreath Avenue to Lincoln Avenue), Gorbals Street, Cumbernauld Road, Provanmill Road.
 Bilsland Drive, Hawthorn Street and Kelvin Way.

 When determining which schemes to take forward, a variety of factors are considered including, population density, areas requiring additional support further to the Scottish Index of Multiple Deprivation (SIMD), road safety, access to local facilities, impact on public transport corridors and connectivity into the wider cycle network.